ironhack-labs/lab-react-tweets/README.md

 **Render the component**

-Import the `User` component to `Tweet.js`.
+Import the `User` component to `Tweet.jsx`.
 After importing it, render the component inside of `Tweet` in the following way:

 ```jsx
 // ...